paveli/e-Rise-frontend/src/pages/content/all-project.md

 ---
-title: All project
+title: Add project
-description: All project
+description: Now you can sent information about project by e-mail.
 ---
 All project